COVID-19 vaccines and boosters are safe, effective and free!

 • You can self-attest that you have a moderately or severely weakened immune system.
 This means you do not need any documentation that you have a weakened immune system to get a COVID-19 vaccine (including boosters) wherever they are offered.

-Scheduling Your booster
+Scheduling your booster

 • If you need help scheduling your booster, contact the location that set up your previous appointment.
 If you need to get your booster in a location different from where you received your previous vaccination, there are several ways you can find a vaccine provider.